plone/documentation/working-with-content/managing-content/ploneformgen/faq.rst

 Can I dynamically populate selection and/or multi-selection fields in PloneFormGen?

-Yes, just use the [overrides] panel of the field's edit view to set an Options Vocabulary.
+Yes, use the [overrides] panel of the field's edit view to set an Options Vocabulary.

 It should be a TALES expression that evaluates as a list of value/label lists (tuples are also OK).